Custom Made vs Flat Pack Kitchen: Which One You Should Choose?

 If you’re not a carpenter, now isn’t a good time to learn the trade on the job.
 One wrong turn of the screwdriver and this will set you back in time, money and make you wish you’d just left it to the professionals.
 A rookie installation will also show, and you’ll be reminded of the blood, sweat, and tears you shed every time you open the squeaky cupboard door.

-If you choose to go for a flat pack kitchen, you’ll need to analyse the costings to ensure you have a budget to pay for the installation by the professionals.
+If you choose to go for a flat pack kitchen, and you don’t have the time or wherewithal to put it together yourself, you’ll need to analyse the costs to ensure you have a budget to pay for the installation by the professionals.
 If this sounds counterproductive, a custom made kitchen is probably a better option for you.

 Ready to start the process of a customised kitchen?
 Contact us at Apollo Kitchens today and we’ll get the ball rolling on your new kitchen renovation.